by Evelyn Waugh

 After injuring his knee during a parachute jump, Guy believes his wartime experience is at an end, but then he receives orders to fly to Italy on a secret mission.

 Directed by Tracey Neale

-Evelyn Waugh's trilogy of WW2 novels mark a high point in his literary career.
-Originally published as three volumes: Officers and Gentlemen, Men at Arms and Unconditional Surrender they were extensively revised by Waugh, and published as the one-volume Sword of Honour in 1965, in the form in which Waugh himself wished them to be read.
+Evelyn Waugh's trilogy of novels mark a high point in his literary career.
+Originally published as three volumes: Officers and Gentlemen, Men at Arms and Unconditional Surrender they were extensively revised by Waugh, and published as the one-volume Sword of honour in 1965, in the form in which Waugh himself wished they to be read.
 They are dramatised for the Classic Serial in seven episodes.